Smart Energy: Transforming Virginia’s Future

 Supporting electric cars and school buses.

 Transportation is the number one source of carbon emissions in the US.
-Dominion Energy is working to expedite the development of innovative, cleaner, more sustainable solutions for personal and public transportation.
+We are working to expedite the development of innovative, cleaner, more sustainable solutions for personal and public transportation.

-Electric Vehicles cost less to operate than traditional internal combustion cars; up to 5 times cheaper than gasoline and diesel-powered cars.
-All-electric models do not use oil; thus they do not need oil changes, saving money and time.
-Because all-electric cars have no tailpipe emissions, atmospheric pollution is cut considerably.
+Electric Vehicles cost less to operate than traditional internal combustion cars and have no tailpipe emissions.
 You can calculate your financial savings and compare CO2 emissions for gas and electric cars over a year of driving using our educational portal ChooseEV.

 A Stronger Virginia